LordA2117/Email-Hunter/README.md

 To run the project first change your working directory to the project folder and then run `python hunter.py`

 Run the project in the admin admin account just to be safe.

+NOTE: Make sure that the google chrome executable is in the `Program Files` directory.
+In some computers it might be there in the `Program Files (x86) directory`.
+If this is the case just copy the folder titled `Google` to `Program Files`